-All 4-H volunteers must be familiar with all 4-H policy and comply with this policy.
+All 4-H Volunteers Must be Familiar with all 4-H Policy and Comply with These Policies

-Every club and council must file the 990N with the IRS each year between July 1 and November 15 even if it has no income or expenses.
-Failure to do so will mean loss of club charter.
+Every club and council must file the 990N with the IRS each year between July 1 and August 1 even if it has no income or expenses.

 In summary, each year every club leader must: